plasmadancom/CTRL-HAT/README.md

 There are number of solutions:

-1. Separate CTRL HAT from Raspberry Pi, try our [HAT RACK](https://plasmadan.com/hatrack) boards!
+1. Separate CTRL HAT from Raspberry Pi, try our [HAT RACK](https://github.com/plasmadancom/HAT-RACK) boards!
 2. Add a suitable insulating material over the PoE pins
 3. Use a [PoE HAT](https://www.raspberrypi.org/products/poe-hat/) with CTRL HAT
 4. Remove the PoE pins from the Raspberry Pi (not always ideal)
 5. Simply don't use relay CH0

-## Mechanical
+## Dimensions

 <p align="center">
     <img alt="Mechanical Drawing" src="/img/mechanical.gif" width="500">